Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Dynamical Mean Field Theory

 \item[(1.5)] Obtain the quasi-particle weight

-\item[(1.6)] Update the hybridization strength \(V = \sqrt{zM^{(0)}_2 }\) \item[(1.7)] Start from step 1.1 until a self-consistent \(V\) is obtained \end{itemize} In practice, it is convenient to stabilize the convergence by using an appropriate mixing when updating the hybridization strength in step (1.6) before starting the next iteration cycle.
+\item[(1.6)] Update the hybridization strength \(V = \sqrt{zM^{(0)}_2 }\) \item[(1.7)] Start from step 1.1 until a self-consistent \(V\) is obtained \end{itemize} For a detailed discussion including the derivation of equations see Refs.\ \cite{Potthoff2001,Rungger2019}.
+In practice, it is convenient to stabilize the convergence by using an appropriate mixing when updating the hybridization strength in step (1.6) before starting the next iteration cycle.
 In our case of fluctuating values, we take a weighted mean of the last four measured values, where the weight corresponds to the relative difference with respect to the unweighted mean value.

+In our simulations we construct the GF for the spin-up operators, which is identical to the spin-down GF according to the spin-symmetry of the system.
 In the Lehmann representation, Eq.\ \eqref{Eq:ImpLehmann}, only the states with one electron added (removed) relative to the ground state (GS) contribute to the first (second) term.
 Thus, in the following we refer to the states with one electron more (less) relative to the GS by electron (hole) states and denote the terms of the GF correspondingly.

 In the special case of half-filling \(n_\text{imp}=n=1\), the condition for the occupation is always fulfilled, such that only the inner optimization loop for \(V\) has to be performed.
 In this case, \(\mu=\varepsilon_c=\nicefrac{U}{2}\), the electron (hole) states are those with \(N=3\) (\(N=1\)) electrons in total, and the problem can be solved analytically \cite{Potthoff2001}.
 The exact solution for the self-energy at half-filling reads